 IDENTIFICATION : E-OTH-12-0602-024

 The presence of left bundle branch block (LBBB) is an important predictor of benefit from cardiac resynchronization therapy (CRT), a heart failure device therapy applied in ~75,000 patients per year in the United States.
-However, approximately one-third of patients diagnosed with LBBB may not benefit from CRT because they do do not have activation consistent with a true LBBB.
+However, approximately one-third of patients diagnosed with LBBB may not benefit from CRT because they do not have activation consistent with a true complete LBBB.
 To address the need for improved LBBB detection, new “strict” ECG criteria for LBBB, that were indeed shown to better predict benefit from CRT, were recently proposed.

 The newly proposed “strict” LBBB criteria include: QRS duration ≥140 milliseconds (men) or ≥130 milliseconds (women), QS- or rS-configurations of the QRS complex in leads V1 and V2, and mid-QRS notching or slurring in ≥2 of leads V1, V2, V5, V6, I and aVL(Strauss DG, et al. Am J Cardiol 2011; https://doi.org/10.1016/j.amjcard.2010.11.010) These new “strict” LBBB criteria are not regularly used and most hospital systems and physicians still use more conventional criteria to diagnose LBBB which could lead to a higher false-positive rate of LBBBs.